Antlers Guard Station Cabin

 Directions

-From Baker City: take State Highway 7 south approximately 38 miles to County Road 529.
-Turn south at the old Whitney town site.
-Follow County 529 approximately 2 miles along the North Fork of the Burnt River to the cabin on your left.
-Driving time from Baker City is one hour.
-From Unity: go northwest 2 miles toward John Day on Highway 26.
-Turn right (north) on State Road 245 past Unity Reservoir.
-Approximately 2 miles past the reservoir, turn left (north) on County Road 535 (which becomes County Road 529) and go 18 miles to the Antlers Guard Station on your right.
-Driving time from Unity is approximately 45 minutes.
+From Baker City: Take State Highway 7 south approximately 38 miles to County Road 529.
+Turn south at the old Whitney town site and follow CR 529 approximately 2 miles along the North Fork Burnt River to the cabin on your left.
+Driving time approximately 1 hour.
+From Unity: Go northwest 2 miles on Highway 26, turn right on State Road 245 past Unity Reservoir, then left on County Road 535/529 for 18 miles to the cabin on your right.
+Approximately 45 minutes.

 Amenities